monekomeow/Scripts/README.md

-# MayaScripts collected for Maya
+# Scripts collected for Maya and Nuke